Standard Contractual Clauses for Data Transfers

 Conclusion

-With the deadline now passed, organisations using outdated agreements face immediate compliance risks.
-The regulatory framework continues evolving, making ongoing compliance monitoring essential for any business engaged in cross-border data transfers.
+With the December 2022 deadline now passed, organisations using outdated agreements face immediate compliance risk.
+The regulatory framework continues evolving, making ongoing compliance monitoring necessary for any business engaged in cross-border data transfers.

 Frequently Asked Questions